 It is possible to open multiple versions of the same file at the same time.
 However, only the first-opened version will allow full access.
 All subsequent instances will open as Read-Only.

-2. Check that Windows attributes are not set to Read-Only
+3. Check that Windows attributes on the file are not set to Read-Only

 However, if the connection to your server/data storage is interrupted or the system crashes, the lock file may stay in place.
 As a result, your Castaway forecast will open next time as read only.